Academics

 Project dates: 2018–ongoing

-A School of Education professor is training the New York City trainers (all districts, including East Harlem) in the area of student behavior assessment and management strategies to spread data-supported, evidence-based strategies that will reduce referrals to special education and disproportionate suspension of minority students.
+- Training of Fieldwork Support Center Staff Development Trainers, 2018-2021 — A School of Education professor trained the New York City trainers (all districts, including East Harlem) in the area of student behavior assessment and management strategies to spread data-supported, evidence-based strategies that will reduce referrals to special education and disproportionate suspension of minority students.